Roland Ratzenberger: Formula One

 Roland Ratzenberger on his last day (30 April 1994) at Imola during the San Marino Grand Prix.
 Later that day, Ratzenberger was killed during qualifying.

 Ratzenberger greatly desired to race in Formula One, especially as former rivals in F3000, such as Eddie Irvine and Johnny Herbert, had managed to reach the top level while he had not.
 He came very close to securing a drive with the Jordan team for their inaugural season in 1991.
 Negotiations were at a very advanced stage when Ratzenberger lost the financial support of a "major sponsor".
 In the end, Bertrand Gachot got the seat.

-In 1994, he achieved his ambition of becoming one of the few Austrian Formula One drivers.
-After gaining a sponsor in a wealthy German, Barbara Behlau, who negotiated a deal over the 1993-4 winter, Ratzenberger signed a five-race deal with the new Simtek team, partnering David Brabham.
+In 1994, Ratzenberger achieved his ambition of becoming one of the few Austrian Formula One drivers.
+After gaining a sponsor in a wealthy German, Barbara Behlau, who negotiated a deal over the 1993–1994 winter, Ratzenberger signed a five-race deal with the new Simtek team, partnering David Brabham.

 With a very uncompetitive car, Ratzenberger failed to qualify for the first race at Interlagos.
 However, the next round at the TI Circuit in Aida went much better, as he not only managed to qualify, but finish in a very commendable eleventh place, even considering that he was the only driver who had raced at the venue before.